epalese/Bearinmind/README.md

 An activity manager that provide a full and real-time collaboration.
 Features:
 - share list with other users
-- collaborate with the users receiving all the updates in real-time
+- collaborate in real-time

-The application is built with meteor 0.8.0.
+The application is built with meteor 0.8.0 and it is available at www.bearinmind.eu.